vahid110/sqlxport/demo/pipeline/README.md

 ---

 ## 🛠️ Internal Notes (for developers)
-- Output is saved using `sql2data run` CLI.
+- Output is saved using `sqlxport run` CLI.
 - Uses `write_flat` or `write_partitioned` internally depending on arguments.
 - Phase 2 processing (Spark) is optional and kicked off via `--use-spark`.
 - S3 upload handled via MinIO CLI (`mc`) in Docker.

 ---

 ✅ Done!
-You can now explore `sql2data` end-to-end locally or with S3/Spark integrations.
+You can now explore `sqlxport` end-to-end locally or with S3/Spark integrations.